nshiab/simple-data-analysis/CONTRIBUTING.md

 Start working on your branch.

-The suggested workflow is to create several tests in `test/unit` with the expected outputs.
+The suggested workflow is to create several tests in `test/unit/` with the expected outputs.
 Then add functions in `src/` and write them to pass your tests.

 It's a great way to stay focused and break down the tasks into small steps.

-We use [mocha](https://mochajs.org/) and the library is coded with [TypeScript](https://www.typescriptlang.org/).
+We use [mocha](https://mochajs.org/) for the tests and the library is coded with [TypeScript](https://www.typescriptlang.org/).
 Here's how to run a specific test file with one or more tests in it:

 `npx mocha --require ts-node/register ./test/unit/methods/analyzing/summarize.test.ts`